 The U.S. And Illinois Constitution Test

-And in North Dakota and Wisconsin, just to mention a few states, GED hopefuls must additionally pass a Civics Exam.
+And in North Dakota and Wisconsin, just to mention a few states, GED hopefuls must also pass a Civics Exam.
 More states are listed below.

 Online GED Classes